 Soy sauce and wasabi paste, to serve – optional (see note above)

-1. Add the dried shiitake mushrooms to a large bowl.
+1. First, you’ll soak the shiitake mushrooms for the sushi.
+Add the dried shiitake mushrooms to a large bowl.
 Pour the boiling water over them, and then, cover the bowl with a plate.
 Soak for 20-30 minutes or until the mushrooms are fully softened.

 3. Make the sushi rice by following this recipe.

-4. Add the reconstituted shiitake mushrooms, garlic, scallions, ginger, white mushrooms, and sesame oil to a large skillet.
+4. Next, you’ll work on the shiitake mushroom filling for the sushi.
+Add the reconstituted shiitake mushrooms, garlic, scallions, ginger, white mushrooms, and sesame oil to a large skillet.
 Sautè over high heat for 1-2 minutes or until the scallions are soft.

 5. Add the ½ cup soaking liquid from the shiitake mushrooms, soy sauce, rice vinegar, maple syrup.
 Stir together.